Holyoke, Massachusetts: Golf

 Holyoke has two private golf courses in Smith's Ferry, on opposite sides of Mount Tom, the nine-hole Holyoke Country Club and the 18-hole Wyckoff Country Club, the latter of which was originally designed by noted golf course architect Donald Ross.
 With the construction of Interstate 91 in the 1960s, the course required a redesign.
 From 1966 to 1967 much of the landscape was reshaped by golf architect Al Zikorus; today, five holes and seven greens remain of Ross's original designs.

-The Wyckoff course opened in 1899 as the Mount Tom Golf Club, and was described as rocky and unrefined in its early years.
-In 1910, Joseph L. Wyckoff, partner of stationery maker White & Wyckoff, and the club's eventual namesake, was playing a round with then-president of the Boston Athletic Association Edward E. Babb.
-Wyckoff remarked the course at the time was "an apology for a [golf] course" and that he wished to find a man who "really knew about the laying out a golf course".
-Babb, a member of Oakley Country Club, said he knew such a person, introducing Wyckoff to Ross later that year.
+The Wyckoff course opened in 1899 as the Mount Tom Golf Club and was described as rocky and unrefined in its early years.
+In 1910, Joseph L. Wyckoff, partner of stationery maker White & Wyckoff and the club's eventual namesake, was playing a round with then-president of the Boston Athletic Association Edward E. Babb.
+Wyckoff remarked the course at the time was "an apology for a [golf] course" and that he wished to find a man who "really knew about the laying out a golf course."
+Babb, a member of Oakley Country Club, said that he knew such a person and introduced Wyckoff to Ross later that year.
 Wyckoff brought Ross back to the course, where he suggested key changes, but was unable to prepare plans as he had just signed a two-year contract as professional for the Essex Golf & Country Club.
-Upon completion of this contract he returned to Holyoke in 1914 where he was put up in a house built for him by Wyckoff, who was a member of the executive committee of the Massachusetts Golf Association, and saw himself as a patron of Ross, offering him financial backing to pursue a broader career in golf course architecture.
-It is unknown what duration Ross lived in the city, as he had summer homes and travelled often, though a Boston Herald article places him there in 1919.
-He would work with the club for many years, completing a full redesign of the course by 1922, which remained unchanged until the construction of I-91 in 1965.
+Upon completion of the contract, he returned to Holyoke in 1914, where he was put up in a house built for him by Wyckoff, who was a member of the executive committee of the Massachusetts Golf Association and saw himself as a patron of Ross, offering him financial backing to pursue a broader career in golf course architecture.
+It is unknown how long Ross lived in the city, as he had summer homes and travelled often though a Boston Herald article placed him there in 1919.
+He would work with the club for many years abd complete a full redesign of the course by 1922, which remained unchanged until the construction of Interstate 91 in 1965.